Alexander Dennistoun: Biography

 In 1834, shortly before the death of his father, Alexander Dennistoun was elected on 6 January 1835 as member of parliament for Dunbartonshire defeating Alexander Smollett of Bonhill.
 He served for two-and-a-half years, and Hansard records no contributions on the floor of the House of Commons.
-His daughter comments that Dennistoun "did not take kindly to parliamentry life, and gave it up when parliament was dissolved" in July 1837, never again trying for a seat.
+His daughter comments that Dennistoun "did not take kindly to parliamentary life, and gave it up when parliament was dissolved" in July 1837, never again trying for a seat.

 In 1847 Mrs. Dennistoun died at Golfhill, leaving him with a large family.
 Here he continued to reside, alternating for summer quarters the villa of Lagarie, near Rhu on the banks of Gare Loch, for the remainder of a long and generally prosperous life.
 The only serious check to that prosperity occurred in the panic of November, 1857, when, partly through the failure of the Borough Bank of Liverpool, in which the Dennistouns were large shareholders, partly through the crisis in America, J & A Dennistoun had to suspend payment, with liabilities exceeding three millions sterling.
 The business was fundamentally sound and after a year's grace, repaid its creditors in full with five percent interest for the delay; and in a few years the firm itself had regained all it had lost by the stoppage.

 Dennistoun died on 15 July 1874.

 The Centre for the Study of the Legacies of British Slave-ownership note that an Alexander Dennistoun received £389 2s 4d compensation in 1837 for the freeing of 25 slaves in The Bahamas; it is possible, but not certain, that this was James Dennistoun of Golf Hill's son; and if so, the probability is that these were a legacy from John Thomson of Nassau to his daughter, Dennistoun's wife.

 Dennistoun suburb

 Dennistoun was responsible for the establishment of the Glasgow residential area of Dennistoun by buying up a number of contiguous plots of land, and laying out designs for roads, services, and commencing construction of properties.
 Over a period, as opportunity offered, he purchased the neighbouring properties of Craig Park, Whitehill, Meadow Park, Broom Park, Annfield, Bellfield, and Wester Craigs.
 The whole was surveyed and laid out in streets, terraces, and drives, by Glasgow architect James Salmon, who supervision to the development of the suburb.

-The first plots in Dennistoun were leased from 1861; and on Glasgow Corporation acquiring the Kennyhill estate, and laying it out as the Alexandra Park, with the Alexandra Parade as its western approach, a great impetus was given to the growth of the suburb and Alexander Dennistoun saw the chief scheme of his life being rapidly realized.
-In the last few years of his life it was his greatest pride to drive round in his brougham, accompanied by some intimate friend, to show him how the improvements were going on.
+The first plots in Dennistoun were leased from 1861; and on Glasgow Corporation acquiring the Kennyhill estate, and laying it out as the Alexandra Park, with the Alexandra Parade as its western approach, an impetus was given to the growth of the suburb and Alexander Dennistoun saw the chief scheme of his life being rapidly realized.
+In the last few years of his life it was his pride to drive round in his brougham, accompanied by some intimate friend, to show him how the improvements were going on.